How to buy Norwegian Cruise Line (NCLH) shares in Australia

 Norwegian Cruise Line overview

-Norwegian Cruise Line Holdings Ltd., together with its subsidiaries, operates as a cruise company in the North America, Europe, the Asia-Pacific, and internationally.
+Norwegian Cruise Line Holdings Ltd., together with its subsidiaries, operates as a cruise company in North America, Europe, the Asia-Pacific, and internationally.
 The company operates the Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises brands.
-It offers itineraries ranging from three days to a 180-days calling on various locations, including destinations in Scandinavia, Russia, the Mediterranean, the Greek Isles, Alaska, Canada and New England, India and the rest of Asia, Tahiti and the South Pacific, Australia and New Zealand, Africa, South America, the Panama Canal, and the Caribbean.
-As of December 31, 2020, the company had 28 ships with approximately 59,150 berths.
+It offers itineraries ranging from three days to a 180-days calling on various locations, including destinations in Scandinavia, Russia, the Mediterranean, the Greek Isles, Alaska, Canada and New England, Hawaii, Asia, Tahiti and the South Pacific, Australia and New Zealand, Africa, India, South America, the Panama Canal, and the Caribbean.
 It distributes its products through retail/travel advisor and onboard cruise sales channels, as well as meetings, incentives, and charters.
 The company was founded in 1966 and is based in Miami, Florida.

 Frequently asked questions